 Things to Avoid Doing on Workers’ Comp

-Getting approved for workers’ comp isn’t easy.
+Getting approved for workers’ comp isn’t easy, which is why it is sensible to discuss your case with a workers compensation lawyer Pittsburgh.
 The last thing you want to do after jumping through all of those hoops is to risk losing your payments by making any of the following mistakes.

 Give a Recorded Statement